 A while ago my business partner, Peter Havens, and I were discussing what would be a hot topic for a conference theme.
 We settled on proteins.
 The one-day seminar (plus an opening reception the preceding evening) will be held April 10, 2013.
 It is entitled “Protein Trends & Technologies.”
 Indications from consumer packaged food company surveys to data on consumer “hot buttons” to world food trends all point to proteins as a subject of high and on-going interest.
-For more information on statistics and examples on the protein trend, click here.
+See below, for example, the report on whey proteins trending up.

 The word “proteins” covers a broad range of concepts.
 In the foodservice industry “proteins” usually refers to center-of-plate type components like steak, fish and poultry.
 Food scientists often work with proteins at the fundamental level.
 That is, protein molecules, whether from beef or milk, soybeans or peas have many characteristics in common.
 Our developing schedule of speakers all excel in their fields.
 For example, Dr. Erika Smith, leader of the protein program at General Mills, Inc. and Dr. Rene Floris with NIZO in The Netherland are presenting information on the use of various types of protein ingredients to solve technical formulation problems in foods and beverages.